ash6898/telegram-translate-bot/README.md

-# telegram-translate-bot
+# Telegram-translate-bot
-This bot helps us to translate messages
+This telegram bot tranlates english messages that you send into tamil.